dtersoff/tic-tac-toe/README.md

 My strategy was essentially to work on making one functional piece at a time.
 That way even if a bit of code wasn't in the right place at the start, I at least had it written and knew it worked, and could move it if need be.

 # Unsolved Problems
-- Getting more information about previous games
+- [ ] Getting more information about previous games
-- Being able to continue the last game if it wasn't finished
+- [x] Being able to continue the last game if it wasn't finished
+  - [ ] fix hitting last game button on a new account
-- Multiplayer between different accounts
+- [ ] Multiplayer between different accounts
-- Adding a computer player
+- [ ] Adding a computer player
+- [ ] Make sign-up/in/out status messages disappear after a little while

 # Wireframe and User Stories